From fireworks, into the fire Guardsman becomes Independence Day hero

 |0

-This work, From fireworks, into the fire Guardsman becomes Independence Day hero, by SFC Steven Eaton and SPC Vivian Ainomugisha, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From fireworks, into the fire Guardsman becomes Independence Day hero, by SPC Vivian Ainomugisha and SFC Steven Eaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.